BossofSalmon/NeonGlass/README.md

 I hope that you like it and don't forget to star!

 To install:
-Open your themes folder
+Open your themes folder.
-Add NeonGlass.theme.css
+Add NeonGlass.theme.css.
 Follow install instructions for your specific platform, (Vencord, BetterDiscord).
 Enjoy!